Martyn Godfrey Young Writers Award

 3. As soon as the judges have selected the winners, YABS will begin contacting the winners with the good news and to receive permission from the parents/guardians to post the stories and announce the winners’ names.
 Our goal is to have the official announcement made and the stories posted on our website within 5 days of the judging being completed.

-4. The Winners’ Circle writing workshops will be scheduled each year for a date towards the end of May.
+4. The Winners’ Circle writing workshops will be scheduled for a date towards the end of May.

 1. We’re repeating this one because it’s really important: the first page of every story MUST be a title page with: first and last name, home/parent/guardian phone number, email address, school name, current grade, story title, and word count.
 Entries without a complete cover page cannot be accepted.